lengjingzju/json/README.md

 ### Json Test Result

-Note: 'O2' optimization level and default option compilation, the test files come from the [nativejson-benchmark](https://github.com/miloyip/nativejson-benchmark) project.
+Note 1: 'O2' optimization level and default option compilation, the test files come from the [nativejson-benchmark](https://github.com/miloyip/nativejson-benchmark) project.

+Note 2: Due to modifications such as feature additions and logic optimizations, the latest version may not necessarily conform to the test results below.
+For example, using more precise numerical processing reduces floating-point parsing performance (processing canada.json), and improving branch prediction in reuse mode (mode 3) improves parsing performance.

 > Test Platform: ARM64 Development Board | CPU: ARM CortexA53 | OS: Linux-5.15<br>
 > Test Result: LJSON parses 475% faster and prints 2836% faster than cJSON, LJSON parses 131% faster and prints 147% faster than RapidJSON (include file reading and writing)